Yellowrobe/Yellowrobe.github.io/_posts/2016-01-12-tcobo-ninja.md

 ###What I Did

-* Designed/Implemented menus with data driven menu items for fast menu modification.
+* Designed/Implemented menus with data driven menu items for fast menu modification
-* Wrote multiplayer controller input logic with player controller assignment in menu.
+* Wrote multiplayer controller input logic with player controller assignment in menu
-* Created using Digipen’s Zero Engine with all code written in python.
+* Created using Digipen’s Zero Engine with all code written in python

 ###Tools and Languages Used